-As a member of the NGO Committee on the Status of Women, the Congregations of Saint Joseph place special emphasis on sustainable Development Goal #5, gender equality and the empowerment of women.
+As a member of the NGO Commission on the Status of Women, the Congregations of Saint Joseph place special emphasis on Sustainable Development Goal #5: gender equality and the empowerment of women.
 Recognizing that some progress has been made on this goal, the Congregations of Saint Joseph will continue to monitor and advocate on this issue.

 The SDGs and the 2030 Agenda was initiated at the 2012 Conference in Rio de Janeiro in the outcome document “The Future We Want.”
 To build on the Millennium Development Goals 2000-2015, all the world’s countries came to a consensus at UN Headquarters on August 2, 2015 on the document “Transforming Our World: The 2030 Agenda for Sustainable Development.”
 On September 25, 2015 the 2030 Agenda with 17 Sustainable Development Goals was formally adopted.
 Each of the 17 goals has specific targets to measure achievement.
 The 2030 Agenda contains recommendations on how to achieve the 17 Goals.

 SDG #5 is Gender Equality and Women’s Empowerment.
 There are 5 targets:

 5.1.
 End all forms of discrimination against women and girls everywhere.

 5,2.
 Eliminate all forms of violence against women and girls in the public and private sphere including trafficking and several types of exploitation

 5.3 Eliminate all harmful practices such as child, early and forced marriages and female genital mutilation